Spiratatoe/Cabot_Trail_CEC_2025/README.md

 Alternative download methods are allowed, as long as the files are uploaded within the challenge’s time constraints and the upload time is visible.

+Note: Late model file submissions will be tolerated purely at the discretion of the Directors, Competitors must explicitly state the reason for late submission of these files.
+Directors will not use late files if the reason why they are late, is not communicated by the competitors, or if the reason is not sufficient.

 # Info Files
 The following files provide all the information regarding the competition.
 This includes:
 - The Case Document